inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 .. note:: Remember that there are three kinds of vectors:

-     - points,
+     - points
-     - lines,
+     - lines
-     - and polygons
+     - polygons

    We have just added one layer of each type.